Master's for Initial Licensure - MA

 - A reasonable study plan has been made and mutually agreed upon by the student and Program Director/Chair/Academic Advisor

-Readmission may not be possible after violation(s) of the department's criteria for professional/ethical behavior, integrity, academic integrity, honesty, personal behavior, respect for others or violations of the Minnesota code of ethics for teachers.
+Readmission may not be possible after violation(s) of the department's criteria for professional/ethical behavior, integrity, academic integrity, honesty, personal behavior, respect for others or violations of the Code of Ethics for Minnesota Teachers.
 Readmission will require special action by the Policy Committee or other college authority.

 The above policies have been adopted to protect the student, the department, the university, and the profession.